DaniFdezAlvarez/classrank/README.md

 Contributing
 ------------
-Theoretically, ClassRank can be applied to any kind of sirected graph.
+Theoretically, ClassRank can be applied to any kind of directed graph.
 This prototype is ready to compute a limited set of formats.
-However, it has been developed following a modular architecture that allow to easily add new formats by implementing some ad-hoc parsers or formatters.
-If you want to analize some graph in any other format than turtle, you could implement the correspondent parsers yielders or formaters following the interfaces listed in the previous section.
+However, it has been developed following a modular architecture that allows to easily add new formats by implementing some ad-hoc parsers or formatters.
+If you want to analize some graph in any other format than turtle, you could implement the correspondent parsers, yielders or formaters following the interfaces listed in the previous section.

 Contact
 -------